Research Updated Medically Reviewed 7 min read

 Key Facts

-The overall five-year survival rate for mesothelioma is 12%, but treatment type changes this number dramatically.
+The overall five-year survival rate for pleural mesothelioma is 12% per SEER, but treatment type and cell type change this number substantially.

-Immunotherapy (nivolumab plus ipilimumab) doubled five-year survival compared to chemotherapy: 14% versus 6%.
+Immunotherapy (nivolumab plus ipilimumab) more than doubled five-year survival compared to chemotherapy in CheckMate 743: 14% versus 6%.

-Without treatment, median survival is six to eight months.
-With multimodal therapy, some people live five years or longer.
+Without treatment, median survival is roughly six to eight months.
+With multimodal therapy in selected people, survival can extend several years.

 The number that matters is the one that reflects a specific person’s situation: their type of mesothelioma, their cell type, and the treatment they receive.
 The data below breaks survival down by each of these variables, drawing from SEER, NCI, and the results of major clinical trials.